raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

 Our first problem is handling more than two iterables.
 Our second is that to iterate over an iterable, we have to turn it into an iterator.
-That's easy, every iterable has a method named `Symbol.iterator` that returns a new iterato over that iterable.
+That's easy, every iterable has a method named `Symbol.iterator` that returns a new iterator over that iterable.

 {% highlight javascript %}
 function * merge (...iterables) {